Indak (film): Development

 In November 2018, Viva Films held a story conference to announce its upcoming film Indak, to be directed by music video and concert director Paul Basinillo.
 The project is Basinillio's first full-length feature film.
 The stars of the movie, Lustre and Concepcion, along with Basinillio, told the press that the movie will center around competitive dancing.
+Lead actress Nadine Lustre was required to learn Cebuano for this film.
+She described learning the language as a difficult process for her, even making her cry at one point.

 Promotion

 Before the film was even announced, Lustre and Concepcion were featured in a campaign ad for ScratchIt, a lottery game that involves scratching a play area on a ticket to reveal a winning symbol or pattern equivalent to a cash prize that is paid to the player immediately.
 At the story conference for the movie, it was announced that ScratchIt will be one of the movie's sponsors.
 ScratchIt also held a dance competition online where it called for people to submit videos of themselves doing a dance cover using the choreography and music featured in Lustre and Concepcion's ad.
 Prizes for the winners include P50,000 and a cameo appearance in the movie.